aguidot/Project1ReadMe/README.md

 The programming language for this project is Python.
 This project was run in VSCode with Jupyter Notebook extension.
 Additionally, we used QGIS 3.16.9 to plot out over 80,000 data points on a map of the United States.

-The link to download QGIS 3.16.9 can be found below: https://qgis.org/en/site/forusers/download.html
+The link to download QGIS 3.16.9 can be found here: https://qgis.org/en/site/forusers/download.html

-Additionally resources to work with QGIS 3.16.9 can be found below: https://www.qgis.org/en/site/about/index.html
+Additionally resources to work with QGIS 3.16.9 can be found here: https://www.qgis.org/en/site/about/index.html

 ---